 Q: Does Pantel Tactical do out-of-state or in-state (I-594) private transfers?

 A: Yes, Pantel Tactical offers as a service the transfer of firearms both out-of-state and in-state private transfers.
 For out-of-state transfers, we charge $25.00 as an administrative fee per firearm.
 If the firearm is coming from an out-of-state FFL, we also have to collect a Use Tax based on the value of the firearm and shipping and handling.
 For in-state transfers, there is a $25.00 administrative fee, and we require that both the buyer and seller be present for the transaction.
-If a delay occurs while conducting your NICS check, we will maintain possession of the firearms until you receive a "Proceed” or "Deny”.
-If the transfer is for a pistol we will maintain possession of the pistol until your local Police Department/Sheriff completes your NICS check, if the transfor is for what Washington state has defined under I-1639 as a "Semi Automatic Assault Rifle" we will maintain possession of the firearm until the 10 business day wait period has passed as required by law and your local Police Department/Sheriff completes your NICS check.
+If a delay occurs while conducting your NICS check, we will maintain possession of the firearms until you receive a "Proceed" or "Deny".
+If the transfer is for a pistol we will maintain possession of the pistol until your local Police Department/Sheriff completes your NICS check, if the transfor is for what Washington state has defined under I-1639 as a "Semi Automatic Assault Rifle" we will maintain possession of the firearm until the 10 business day wait period has passed as required by law and your local Police Department/Sheriff has completed your NICS check.
 Your local Police Department or Sheriff has 10 business days to complete your NICS check by law; in the event that 10 business days has elapsed without a response we are not allowed to release the firearm until we have received a response.